 A fixed position stabilizer is installed on the tail cone assembly for longitudinal stability.
-This stabilizer has two large vertical fins that provide directional stability.
+On aircraft S/N 744 and subsequent, the stabilizer has two large vertical fins that provide directional stability.
 These endplates are constructed of fiberglass over structural foam cores.